jakoch/awesome-composer/README.md

 - [Composer-Dependency-Analyzer](https://packagist.org/packages/jms/composer-deps-analyzer) - Allows you to build a dependency graph for an installed composer project.
 - [PackageVersions](https://github.com/Ocramius/PackageVersions) - Provides a very quick and easy access to installed composer dependency versions.
 - [Composer Locator](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
-- [PackageInfo](https://github.com/ThaDafinser/PackageInfo) - Check if a package is installed and retrieve all package informations like version, tag release date, description, ...
+- [PackageInfo](https://github.com/ThaDafinser/PackageInfo) - Checks, if a package is installed and retrieves all package informations (like version, tag release date, description, ...).
 - [Composer-Ignore-Plugin](https://github.com/lichunqiang/composer-ignore-plugin) - The composer plugin to remove useless files in vendor by yourself.
 - [Composer-Git-Hooks](https://github.com/BrainMaestro/composer-git-hooks) - A library for easily managing git hooks in your composer config.
 - [Symfony-Flex](https://github.com/symfony/flex) - Provides [recipe-based](https://github.com/symfony/recipes) installation and configuration management for Symfony packages.
 - [Narrowspark-Automatic](https://github.com/narrowspark/automatic) - Automates the most common tasks of applications, boost package downloads, adds a composer security audit and more.
-- [PHPCodeSniffer-Composer-Installer](https://github.com/DealerDirect/phpcodesniffer-composer-installer) - Automates the configuration of custom PHP_CodeSniffer standards/sniffs via Composer
+- [PHPCodeSniffer-Composer-Installer](https://github.com/DealerDirect/phpcodesniffer-composer-installer) - The plugin enables you to install PHP_CodeSniffer coding standards (rulesets).
 - [Composer-Warmup](https://github.com/jderusse/composer-warmup) - The plugin adds the command `warmup-opcode` to Composer, which triggers the compilation of all PHP files discovered in your project into the Opcache.
-- [Foxy](https://github.com/fxpio/foxy) - Composer plugin that executes npm/yarn packages installation operations when composer package is installed or updated.
+- [Foxy](https://github.com/fxpio/foxy) - Composer plugin that executes npm/yarn packages installation operations, when composer package is installed or updated.
 - [NodeJS-Installer](https://github.com/thecodingmachine/nodejs-installer) - Downloads and installs NodeJS and npm as composer package.
 - [Imposter-Plugin](https://github.com/typisttech/imposter-plugin) - Wrapping all composer vendor packages inside your own namespace.
 Intended for WordPress plugins.
 - [Composer Preload](https://github.com/Ayesh/Composer-Preload) - The plugin generates a `vendor/preload.php` file to warm up the Opcache.